“A force to be reckoned with” – Enda Kenny , Taoiseach, Ireland.

 Mairia was subject to intimidation and abuse from Sinn Fein Supporters, which she described when she accepted the Irish Labour Party’s prestigious James Larkin Thirst for Justice Award, presented to her in February 2015.

 In March 2015, Mairia took part in another BBCNI Spotlight progamme, “Breaking the Silence”, when Louth man Paudie Mc Gahon also waived his right to anonymity to speak of his rape by an IRA man, and having to take part in an IRA Kangaroo Court, which was arranged by a Sinn Fein member.

 In May 2015, Sir Keir Starmer produced a report for the Northern Ireland Public Prosecution Service, in which he found serious failings on how Mairia’s court cases were handled.
 The Director of Public Prosecutions, Barra Mc Grory offered both a personal and public apology to her stating “We let you down, and for that I am sorry”.

-Mairia continues with her campaign to ensure the lid is lifted on how the Republican Movement covered up sexual abuse, and occasionally writes for The Sunday Independent.
+Mairia continues with her campaign to ensure the lid is lifted on how the Republican Movement covered up sexual abuse, and occasionally writes for The Sunday Independent and The Belfast Telegraph.